Deformation Quantization for Actions of K\"ahlerian Lie Groups: Introduction

-In section 6, we define a special class of symplectic symmetric spaces which naturally give rise to explicit WKB-quantizations (i.e. invariant star-products representable through oscillatory kernels) that underlie a unitary\footnote{From the space of $L^2$-functions to space of Hilbert-Schmidt operators.} operator calculus.
+In chapter 5, we define a special class of symplectic symmetric spaces which naturally give rise to explicit WKB-quantizations (i.e$.$ invariant star-products representable through oscillatory kernels) that underlie pseudo-differential operator calculus.
 Roughly speaking, an \emph{elementary symplectic symmetric space} is a symplectic symmetric space that consists of the total space of a fibration in flat fibers over a Lie group $Q$ of exponential type.
 In that case, a variant of Kirillov's orbit method yields a unitary and self-adjoint representation on an Hilbert-space $\CH$, of the symmetric space $M$:

 with associated ``quantization rule'':

 Weighting the above mapping by the multiplication by a (growth controlled) function $\bm$ defined on the base $Q$ yields a pair of adjoint maps: